DistributedCollective/sovryn-onboard/README.md

 ### Which Branch?

 The `dev` branch acts as a testnet containing the latest changes.
-The `main` branch is production branch that is published.
+The `main` branch is production branch for the packages in this repository.
 Depending on your feature you are contributing with, select the proper branch as a starting point.
 Most of the time, it will be the `dev` branch unless you provide hotfixes or features that should be released before other features - then it can be `main`.
 By doing so, we merge all features to `dev` and then `dev` to `main` to make one big release batch, after full testing and review.

 **All** bug fixes should be sent to the latest stable `main` branch.
 Bug fixes should never be sent to the development branch unless they fix features that exist only in the upcoming release.